brunodb3/entity-physics/README.md

 const physics = new Physics();

 // ?
 All vectors are Vector3 from ThreeJS, but the Z axis is optional (if not given, will be 0).
-//   This allows for 2D worlds as well as 3D and isometric 2D.
+//   This allows for 2D worlds as well and isometric 2D with height maps
 // ?
 Entities start with `entity.kinematics.velocity = { x: 0, y: 0, z: 0 }`
 const someEntity = new Entity("some-id");

 // ?
 If you want an entity to be processed at every tick, you need to add it to
-//   the `entities` array in the physics processor physics.entities.push(someEntity);
+//   the `entities` array in the physics processor physics.entities.addEntity(someEntity);

 // ?
 All forces are multiplied by the `deltaTime`, allowing for multiple framerates
 //   without compromising the actual processing of the entities